jkundycki/dsc-mod-1-project-v2-1-online-ds-ft-120919/README.md

 **Next Steps**
 * Explore genres to see what genres tend to have the highest profit margin

-<details><summary><span style="font-size:18pt; font-weight:bold">Question 2: Assuming we were to start a new movie from scratch, are there any trends that can help our movie have a high profit margin?
-Let's start by investigating if there are any trends for genre.</span>
+# Question 2: Assuming we were to start a new movie from scratch, are there any trends that can help our movie have a high profit margin?
+Let's start by investigating if there are any trends for genre.

-# Exploration (EDA)
+## Exploration (EDA)
 The graph below shows the counts for each genre for the 500 movies with the highest gross profit margin.
 The most represented genres were: